All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 They are automatically included as one of the many trusts in your Wills.

 Your 3-Generation Testamentary Trust Wills contain many trusts automatically.
 These include Superannuation Testamentary Trusts to reduce the 32% death tax on your super going to adults and adult children.
-Also, we include Divorce Protection Trusts and Bankruptcy Trusts.
+We also include Divorce Protection Trusts and Bankruptcy Trusts.

-The Special Disability Trust is merely one of many trusts that are provided in a Legal Consolidated 3-Generation Testamentary Trust Will.
+The Special Disability Trust is merely one of many trusts provided in a Legal Consolidated 3-Generation Testamentary Trust Will.

 You face 3 great uncertainties.
 You DO NOT KNOW: